Logo van Gemeente Groningen dat doorverwijst naar de homepage van Gemeente Groningen

 • Recording the rental agreement in writing.

-• Informing tenants in writing about their rights and obligations for the residence.
+• Informing tenants in writing regarding:

 • Preventing unreasonable service fees.